 Approval notifications detail collection procedures and timeline requirements.
 Document collection typically requires the presentation of the original passport and approval letter.

-New Pass Verification
+Verification of New Pass Details

 Verify validity period, conditions, and dependent pass implications.
 Ensure all details match your application and employment circumstances.